suganyarajes/my-node-api/README.md

 1. Clone this repository.
 2. Install dependencies using `npm install`.
 3. Install nodemon globally to automatically restart the server: `npm install -g nodemon`.
+4. **If running into permission issues on Windows**, set the execution policy: `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`.
-4. Start the server using `npm start`.
+5. Start the server using `nodemon index.js`.
+6. Alternatively, use `npx` to run nodemon without changing execution policies: `npx nodemon index.js`.
-5. Use tools like Postman to test the API endpoints.
+7. Use tools like Postman to test the API endpoints.

 ## Dependencies

 - express: Web framework for Node.js
 - body-parser: Middleware for parsing JSON and URL-encoded data in requests
+- lowdb: Small local JSON database for Node.js

 ## API Documentation